xychcz/S3Fit/README.md

 # S<sup>3</sup>Fit
 **S<sup>3</sup>Fit**: a <ins>**S**</ins>imultaneous <ins>**S**</ins>pectrum and photometric-<ins>**S**</ins>ED <ins>**Fit**</ins>ting code for observation of galaxies

+S<sup>3</sup>Fit is a Python-based tool for analyzing observational data of galaxies.
+It offers powerful capabilities for decomposing spectroscopic data by supporting multiple continuum and emission line models with multiple components, making it well-suited for complex systems with mixed contributions from Active Galactic Nuclei (AGNs) and their host galaxies.
-S<sup>3</sup>Fit is a python code for the analysis of observational data of extragalaxies, which can fit spectrum and multi-band photometric Spectral Energy Distribution (SED) simultaneously.
-It is written to improve the moderate constraints on properties of continuum models in a pure spectral fitting due to the limited wavelength coverage.
+By simultaneously fitting the spectrum and multi-band photometric Spectral Energy Distribution (SED), S<sup>3</sup>Fit improves constraints on continuum model properties, which may be poorly determined when fitting spectral data alone due to its limited wavelength coverage.
-S<sup>3</sup>Fit support multiple models with multiple components, and can handle complex systems with a mixed contribution of Active Galactic Nucleus (AGN) and its host galaxy in both of continua and emission lines (e.g., narrow lines and broad outflow lines).
+With an optimized fitting strategy,
-The fitting strategy is optimized to enable an efficient solution of the best-fit results for several tens of parameters and model components.
+S<sup>3</sup>Fit efficiently derives the best-fit solution for dozens of model parameters.
+Additionally, it provides an extensible and user-friendly framework, allowing users to modify model configurations and incorporate new model components as needed.

 ## Features of S<sup>3</sup>Fit
-- Easy switch between pure spectral fitting and spectrum+SED joint fitting modes.
+- Easy switch between pure spectral fitting and joint spectrum+SED fitting modes.
 - Support for flexible combination of multiple stellar populations with different star formation histories (SFH).
 - Support for flexible combination of multiple emission line components.
-- Support for AGN continuum models in the UV/optical and IR wavelength range.
+- Support for AGN continuum models across UV/optical and IR wavelength ranges.
-- User-friendly functions to output and plot the fitting results.
+- User-friendly functions for outputting and visualizing fitting results.
-- High extensibility for adding new functions and components by users (e.g., new band filters, new SFH functions, new emission lines, and also new types of models).
+- Highly extensible framework, allowing users to add new features such as new SFH functions, emission lines, and custom model types.

 ## Fitting strategy
 The full fitting pipeline of S<sup>3</sup>Fit is shown in the following flowchart,